turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 **NOTE**: account registration has other benefits, but we can save that for the [account registration standard discussion](https://github.com/near/NEPs/discussions/145)

-## What Does the FT Core Standard Support?
+## Fungible Token Core Standard - The Big Picture
 ![](../../../../.gitbook/assets/oysterpack-near-stake-token-nep-41.png)
 ... a picture says a thousand words ...
 FT core functionality provides:
 - simple transfers